Ryuker/vue-crash-course/README.md

 # vue-crash-course
-Following along with Vue Crash Course by Traversy Media
+Following along with Vue Crash Course by Traversy Media.

+## Projects use:
+- Node v20.16.0 (use NVM)